ohmediaorg/security-bundle/README.md

 php bin/console ohmedia:security:boilerplate --user
 ```

-This will generate all the Entity classes for `App\Entity\User`, as well as some
+This will generate all the Entity classes for `App\Entity\User`, including a
-additional files needed to kickstart logging in.

-The file `templates/security/login.html.twig` will contain the minimum form
-needed for logging in.
-Feel free to style this as needed.
-The important part is
-making sure the 3 inputs are named `email`, `password`, and `_csrf_token`.

-The file `App/Controller/LoginController.php` will handle displaying the login
-form to the user.
-The submission and redirection of this form is handled by
-`App/Security/LoginAuthenticator.php`.

-The authenticator and controller will use predetermined routes.
-Feel free
-to change these.

-The last thing generated is a migration for creating your first user.
-This will
+command for creating your first user.
+Update this as needed.

-be addressed later.
+### User Login

+Follow the steps at https://symfony.com/doc/current/security.html#form-login for
+creating a login form.

 ## Config